The nonlinear Dirac equation: Preparation and stability of relativistic vortices in Bose-Einstein condensates: Vortex solutions and linear stability analysis

-We analytically and numerically obtain seven physically distinct NLDE vortex types as follows (a table detailing the functional form of each vortex type is included in supplemental materials, as well as a brief review of the NLDE and RLSE). (i) The vortex/soliton is a bright soliton or density peak in the center in the first component with a vortex of phase winding $2\pi$ around the outside in the second. (ii) The ring-vortex/soliton is also a bright soliton in the first component, but the vortex component is a ring peaked near the healing length $r = \xi_\mathrm{Dirac}$. (iii) The Anderson-Toulouse skyrmion has the same core structure as the vortex/soliton, but the spinor components are continuously interchanged as the distance from the core increases, while staying within the bounds $0 < |\psi_A|, \, |\psi_B| < 1$ and conserving total density $|\psi_A|^2 + |\psi_B|^2 = 1$. (iv) The Mermin-Ho skyrmion again has similar behavior near the core but the soliton (vortex) amplitude decreases (increases) monotonically away from the core within the bounds $\mathrm{cos}(\pi/4) < \psi_A < 1$ and $0 < \psi_B < \mathrm{cos}(\pi/4)$. (v) The half-quantum vortex or semion is characterized by a phase discontinuity such that far from the core the amplitudes have the form $\psi_A \propto \mathrm{cos}(\theta/2)$ and $\psi_B \propto \mathrm{sin}(\theta/2)$; the additional $\pi$ phase is accounted for by a rotation between the Dirac spinor components.
-So far, all of these solutions have one unit of angular momentum, $\ell =1$ with $\ell \in \mathbb{N}$, either a phase winding of $2\pi$ in one component or a winding of $\pi$ in each component.
-Additionally, for arbitrary phase winding ($\ell > 1$) (vi) ring-vortices and (vii) topological vortices exist with $\ell- 1$ ($\ell$) units of winding in the first (second) spinor component, but differ in their asymptotic form.
+We analytically and numerically obtain seven physically distinct NLDE vortex types as follows. (i) The vortex/soliton is a bright soliton or density peak in the center in the first component with a vortex of phase winding $2\pi$ around the outside in the second. (ii) The ring-vortex/soliton is also a bright soliton in the first component, but the vortex component is a ring peaked near the healing length $r = \xi_\mathrm{Dirac}$. (iii) The Anderson-Toulouse skyrmion has the same core structure as the vortex/soliton, but the spinor components are continuously interchanged as the distance from the core increases, while staying within the bounds $|\psi_A|, \, |\psi_B| \in (0, 1)$ and conserving total density $|\psi_A|^2 + |\psi_B|^2 = 1$. (iv) The Mermin-Ho skyrmion again has similar behavior near the core but the soliton (vortex) amplitude decreases (increases) monotonically away from the core within the bounds $\mathrm{cos}(\pi/4) < \psi_A < 1$ and $0 < \psi_B < \mathrm{cos}(\pi/4)$. (v) The half-quantum vortex or semion is characterized by a phase discontinuity such that far from the core the amplitudes have the form $\psi_A \propto \mathrm{cos}(\theta/2)$ and $\psi_B \propto \mathrm{sin}(\theta/2)$; the additional $\pi$ phase is accounted for by a rotation between the Dirac spinor components.
+So far, all of these solutions have one unit of angular momentum, $\ell =1$, either a phase winding of $2\pi$ in one component or a winding of $\pi$ in each component.
+Additionally, for arbitrary phase winding ($\ell > 1$ with $\ell \in \mathbb{N}$) (vi) ring-vortices and (vii) topological vortices exist with $\ell- 1$ ($\ell$) units of winding in the first (second) spinor component, but differ in their asymptotic form.
 Component amplitudes for the ring-vortex peak at around one healing length from the core and quickly decay for large $r$.
 On the other hand, topological vortices retain non-zero density far from the core.
 Several representative vortices are plotted in Fig.~\ref{RelativisticVortices}.
-All of the vortices here can be created using straightforward variations of the transition sequence depicted in Fig.~\ref{fig:SublatticeTransfer}.
-In the supplemental materials, we explain how vortices are realized in practical experiments.
+In addition, Table~\ref{table2} details the functional form of each vortex type.
+We note the similarities to realizations of skyrmions in a spin-2 BEC~\cite{Leslie2009}.
+All of the vortices here can be created using straightforward variations of the transition sequence depicted in Fig.~\ref{fig:SublatticeTransfer}, as we discuss in detail in Sec.~\ref{sec:CreateVortex}.